Cyfrin/vscode-aderyn/README.md

    ```
 4. Open the project in VS Code and press **F5** to launch a development instance.

-If you need to debug the language server, follow these additional steps:
+If you need to debug the language server, follow these additional steps and run `make dev` again:

 1. Install [Rust](https://www.rust-lang.org/) and clone [Aderyn](https://github.com/cyfrin/aderyn) separately.